Dabda

 Dabda (다브다) is a South Korean math rock band.
-The band currently consists of Lee Seunghyeon, Kim Jiae, Park Jungwoong and Noh Keohyeon.
+The band currently consists of Lee Seunghyeon, Kim Jiae, Park Jungwoong, and Noh Keohyeon.
 Since their formation in 2014, the band has released the studio album But, All the Shining Things Are (2020).

 History

-Dabda were formed in Seoul.
+Dabda was formed in Seoul.
 Lee Seunghyeon and Kim Jiae attended the same university in Daejeon, and later met other members after they moved to Seoul.
-The band name is derived Five stages of grief, from the book On Death and Dying by Elizabeth Kubler-Ross.
+The band name is derived from the Five stages of grief, from the book On Death and Dying by Elizabeth Kubler-Ross.
 They released their first single, 황금사자 in 2013, and were introduced as rookies on EBS in 2014.

 In 2016, they released their first EP Island of Each (저마다 섬).
 KBS World Radio described the album as "Deep, Azure-Coloured, Immersive Music".
-In 2018, they released their new single Look of a Dream (꿈의 표정).
+In 2018, they released their new single, Look of a Dream (꿈의 표정).
 They won the Grand Prize in the Super Rookie at the Pentaport Rock Festival.
 In 2019, they performed with Yeseo, George, and Rich Mix at the K-Music Showcase 2019 hosted by The Korean Cultural Centre UK.